Project 3: Memory Allocator (v1.0)

 Scribbling: C beginners often get tripped up by a seemingly strange behavior exhibited by malloc: sometimes they get a nice, clean chunk of memory to work with, and other times it will have ‘residual’ values that crash their program (usually when it’s being graded!).
 One solution to this, of course, is to use calloc() to clear the newly-allocated block.
 Since you are implementing your own memory allocator, you now understand why this happens: free() leaves old values in memory without cleaning them up.

-To help find these memory errors, you will provide scribbling functionality: when the ALLOCATOR_SCRIBBLE environment variable is set to 1, you will fill any new allocation with 0xAA (10101010 in binary).
+To help find these memory errors, you will provide scribbling functionality: when scribbling is enabled, you will fill any new allocation with 0xAA (10101010 in binary).
 This means that if a program assumes memory allocated by malloc is zeroed out, it will be in for a rude awakening – for instance, what might’ve been assumed to be 0 in a single byte will now be 170 (10101010 instead of 00000000).